Signature Programs

 • Reduce social isolation and promote empowerment via problem solving and art making.

-• Foster positive self-esteem through affirming cultural roots and role models and through completing age appropriate art tasks.
-Click to see video description
+• Foster positive self-esteem through affirming cultural roots, and completing age-appropriate art tasks.

 Heritage camps for adoptive families special programs

-Who I Am™ - for middle school kids
+Who I Am™ - for middle school campers

 Click to see how can you, as parent, can continue this important conversation at home.